smaht-dac/submitr/docs/source/about.rst

     python --version >> your_error_info.txt
     pip freeze >> your_error_info.txt

-You can then attach this file to any correspondence with us and it will likely allow us to resolve issues quicker.
+You can then attach this file to any correspondence with us and it will likely allow us to resolve issues more quickly.